pk2/avi2text/README.EN.md

 You can customize the script's behavior using flags:

-`--liczba_mowcow LICZBA`: Specifies the exact number of speakers.
+`--liczba_mowcow NUMBER`: Specifies the exact number of speakers.

 `--model MODEL`: Selects a different Whisper model (e.g., `medium`, `small`).